Shimun XXI Eshai: Biography

 Mar Eshai became an American citizen about 1949 and settled in the San Francisco area in 1954.
-In 1964, a dispute over hereditary succession and church calendars caused the metropolitan of the Church of the East in India (known there as the Chaldean Syrian Church) to break away and Mar Thoma was stopped from his duties in the Church of the East.
+In 1964, a dispute over hereditary succession and church calendars caused the metropolitan of the Assyrian Church of the East in India (known there as the Chaldean Syrian Church) to break away and Mar Thoma was stopped from his duties in the Church of the East.
 In 1995 Mar Eshai's successor, Mar Dinkha IV, was able to mostly heal the rift.
-17% (the Ancient Church of the East) remain separated from the main body of the Church of the East.
+17% (the Ancient Church of the East) remain separated from the main body of the Assyrian Church of the East.

 Mar Eshai sought to resign as patriarch for health reasons in the late 1960s, but he was persuaded to remain in office.
 Some activists within the church wanted the patriarch to take a more active role in pushing for a homeland for the Assyrian people, as he had before 1933.

 In 1972, Mar Eshai opted to step down from his position as patriarch, and he married the next year.
 This was controversial, as it contravened longstanding traditions about bishops being able to marry in the Eastern Church.

 Rumors of a conspiracy among those who were went against the patriarch's decisions and wished to have him replaced began to circulate.
-On 6 November 1975, the patriarch was shot and killed at the door of his home in San Jose, California, by David Malek Ismail, which was a shock to the Assyrian nation, as it was the Malek Ismail family that had protected the Shimun patriarchal line for generations.
+On 6 November 1975, the patriarch was shot and killed at the door of his home in San Jose, California, by David Malek Ismail; the Malek Ismail family had been in charge of protecting the Shimun patriarchal line for generations.
 According to trial records, Ismail said he was upset over the patriarch's marriage; however, the records suggest links between Ismail and church dissidents.
 According to Deputy District Attorney Brian Madden, the murder of the patriarch Mar Shimun was the outcome of a plot among church dissidents possibly related to land ownership in the Middle East.
+Ismail was convicted of first-degree murder, sentenced to life imprisonment and was released after 12 years.

 When the church council met in London on 17 October 1976, it elected as patriarch Mar Dinkha IV (who had been bishop of Tehran).